W-venemum/W-venemum/README.md

 I'm a developer who enjoys building useful things, experimenting with AI, and learning by actually making projects.

 I'm still growing as a software developer, and most of what I learn comes from building, breaking, fixing, and improving real projects.
-I'm especially interested in **AI, full-stack development, automation, and solving practical problems with software**.
+I'm especially interested in **AI, full-stack development, automation, and solving practical problems with software.

 Some of My Projects

 -> Recover or Restrict

-AI-powered subscription revenue recovery and behavioural risk decision engine**
+AI-powered subscription revenue recovery and behavioural risk decision engine

 A project focused on using behavioural signals to identify payment risk and help decide what recovery action makes the most sense.